 Job Market Paper

 Many personally risky decisions, such as innovation and entrepreneurship, have the potential to increase overall welfare by creating positive externalities for society.
-Rewarding such prosocial risk-taking may be an important strategy in addressing societal challenges like economic inequalities or the climate emergency through the creation of, for example, new jobs or technological advancements.
+Rewarding such prosocial risk-taking may be an important strategy in addressing societal challenges like, for example, the climate emergency, by promoting innovation that has positive externalities for the environment.
 A fundamental constraint for policy makers in rewarding such behaviour are however individuals’ distributive preferences.
-In this paper, I provide a theoretical framework and first experimental test of how distributive preferences are affected by potential positive externalities of risky behaviour.
-The results indicate that although individuals have a preference for rewarding prosocial risk-taking, they display outcome bias in doing so.
-Specifically, individuals reward prosocial risk-taking primarily if the positive externalities ultimately realised and do not compensate unlucky prosocial risk-takers.
-If outcomes are however unknown, prosocial risk-taking is significantly rewarded.
-These findings suggest that policies aimed at incentivising prosocial risk-takers ex ante will likely face fewer constraints than policies aimed at rewarding or compensating prosocial risk-takers ex post.
+In this paper, I provide a theoretical framework and a first experimental test of how distributive preferences are affected by potential positive externalities of risky behaviour.
+The results indicate that individuals have a preference for rewarding prosocial risk-taking, but they display outcome bias in doing so.
+Specifically, individuals reward prosocial risk-taking primarily if the positive externalities ultimately realise and do not compensate unlucky prosocial risk-takers.
+If outcomes are however unknown, prosocial risk-taking is substantially rewarded.
+These findings have potential implications for the stability of policies aimed at rewarding prosocial risk-taking: Policies which are supported ex ante might lose support ex post, once outcomes are realised.

 Non-selfish behaviour: Are social preferences or social norms revealed in distribution decisions? with Shaun Hargreaves Heap and Konstantinos Matakos [Poster] [5min Video]